Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 Customers benefit greatly from solution templates because of the ease with which they can stand up enterprise-grade, fully integrated stacks on Azure.
 The extensive automation and testing of these solutions will allow them to spin up pre-production environments with minimal manual steps and customization.
 Most importantly, customers now have the confidence to transition the solution into a fully production-ready environment with confidence.

 Per Gartner,
-> ### @icon-info-circle Through 2020, 95 percent of cloud security failures will be the customer's fault
+> ### ⚠ Through 2020, 95 percent of cloud security failures will be the customer's fault
 > - Gartner Predictions for 2016 and Beyond.  http://www.gartner.com/newsroom/id/3143718

 even through the platform vendors (like Microsoft Azure) are compliant, a customer might not know how to build and manage their applications at scale.
 Through this solution, our attempt is to simplify the quick deployment of infrastructure.